Once in my teenage Catholic days a question popped in my mind.

-Once in my younger days a question popped up in my mind: “Why do Catholics believe that Mary was assumed into heaven?”
+“Why do Catholics believe that Mary was assumed to heaven?”

-It was a quick thought that passed in my mind while praying the Glorious mystery of the rosary, specifically the fourth Glorious mystery, which is about the Assumption of Mary.
-My mind freely shoves that question aside as I continued praying the rosary.
-Yet, when I was done and stopped praying the rosary the question stopped with it as well as I got back down to my normal day-to-day life duties.
+It was a quick passing thought while praying the Glorious mystery of the rosary, specifically the fourth Glorious mystery, which is about the Assumption of Mary.

 Little did I know that in my older days, the same question would re-appear in my mind.
-This time, however, I have some answers to said question.
+This time, however, I have an answer to the question.

 Is Assumption to Heaven of a Human Being Possible?

-As I grew in my spiritual life and got more and more deeply into my Catholic faith I encountered some proof that assumption to heaven of a human being is possible.
-These proofs pertain to two significant characters in the Old Testament: Enoch (Genesis 5:24) and Elijah (2 Kings 2:11).
+As I grew in my spiritual life and immersed more and more into my Catholic faith I realized through Bible reading that assumption to heaven of a human being is possible.

 Genesis 5:24 is part of the chapter in Genesis that enumerated Adam’s family line.
 Enoch was one of several family generations that came from Adam’s lineage.

 The verse said, “Enoch walked with God; then he was no more, because God took him.”

 2 Kings 2:11 on the other hand, told of the moments that occurred when God was about to take Elijah to heaven, and was about to leave behind his successor Elisha .

 It said, “As they continued walking and talking, a chariot of fire and horses of fire separated the two of them, and Elijah ascended in a whirlwind into heaven.”